 It all began as the simple dwelling of a farmer: the house of the Cura was essentially one of the houses normally used by the farmers of the time, with a palm-covered porch that was supported by columns made of palm tree trunks.
 Under the protection of its shade they carried out the daily chores.

 Chaplain Castaño built onto the north wing of the current chapel.
-To the right of the chapel was a corral for the animals of the Garden.
+To the right of the chapel was a poultry yard for the animals of the Garden.

 1919: Juan Orts Miralles made the dwelling larger and added an extra floor, which was accessed by a double side staircase, removing the porch and transforming the yard into a garage.